What we do

 We host several events, workshops, festivals and more throughout a year depending on partnerships and funds.
 However our national and annual event, the Anti-Racism Arts Festival, is one that is most awaited.
-This festival inspires Canadians to end racism through art forms.
-This festival travels throughout Canada.
+This festival inspires Canadians to combat racism through art forms and educational workshops.
+This festival travels across Canada.
 Want the festival to come to your city next?
 Contact us to let us know and we can begin a partnership!